 - TPEE: this is an elastic material, which means it absorbs shocks and reduces noise in transmission.

-- ABS: it is mostly used for low-end application with lower costs, like toys.
+- ABS: it is mostly used for low-end applications with lower costs, like toys.

 - PC: as an amorphous polymer PC has great dimensional stability in the injection molding process, in other words, it can be molded to the shape of the mold cavity with less contraction.
-The disadvantages are it is a poorer self lubricant, it also has poorer fatigue resistance.
+The disadvantages are it is a poorer self-lubricant, and it also has poorer fatigue resistance.